Ideas & Inspiration

 How to Start Your Garden with Seeds

-When you start seeds indoors for flowers and vegetables, you’ll find that growing from seed is easy and affordable and the benefits extend beyond your garden borders.
+When you start seeds indoors for flowers and vegetables, you’ll find that growing from seed is easy and affordable.
+The benefits extend beyond your garden borders.hen you start seeds indoors for flowers and vegetables, you’ll find that growing from seed is easy and affordable.
+The benefits extend beyond your garden borders.

-“People think that seed starting is hard, but it’s really not,” says Julie Thompson-Adolf, author of "Starting & Saving Seeds: Grow the Perfect Vegetables, Fruits, Herbs and Flowers for Your Garden" (Cool Springs Press).
+“People think that seed starting is hard, but it’s really not,” says Julie Thompson-Adolf, author of "Starting & Saving Seeds: Grow the Perfect Vegetables, Fruits, Herbs and Flowers for Your Garden.”
 If you tried unsuccessfully in the past to grow crops from seeds, this author encourages you to try again.

 “People may have had a bad first experience, but once you learn the right way to do it, you learn that it’s really easy,” she says.

 Starting a garden with seeds gives you a greater range of plants to grow, many of them heirloom varieties that exist because of seed saving.
 You also have control of the crop from seed to harvest, an important consideration in organic gardening.
-In these days of food recalls on contaminated produce, it’s reassuring to know that if you grow it yourself, you’ll always know where your food comes from.
+When you start your edible garden with seeds, you'll always know where your food comes from.

 At about 2 dollars per package of seeds, starting plants yourself adds a little more green to your wallet.
 There are start-up costs for grow lights, soil and trays, but once you make the investment, you’ll be able to use the equipment for many years.
 You may even enjoy the process so much you turn it into a business, like selling vegetables at a farmer’s market, Thompson-Adolf says.

 Here are some tips for starting with seeds:

 1. The best first step is to make a list of what you love: Flowers like zinnias and coreopsis, and your favorite vegetables like tomatoes and peppers.